 We’re approaching the second anniversary of CDs being added to DollarSavingsDirect’s product line.
 In November 2017, DA reader, Carpline, noted that DollarSavingsDirect had introduced three new CDs with rather pathetic rates: 6-month (1.50% APY), 16-month (1.25% APY), and 60-month (1.50% APY).
 Sperry8 posted a response that summed up what many DA readers were thinking:

 Crazy low.
 What's the point of even adding these, DollarDirect?

-DollarSavingsDirect is an internet division of Emigrant Bank, a New York City-based bank DollarSavingsDirect offers its product line to individuals who are “at least 18 years old, have a social security number, a legal US address, and a personal checking account in a US bank.”
+DollarSavingsDirect is an internet division of Emigrant Bank, which is headquartered in New York City.
+DollarSavingsDirect offers its product line to individuals who are “at least 18 years old, have a social security number, a legal US address, and a personal checking account in a US bank.”

-Opening a Dollar Savings Account must be done online.
+Opening any CD must be done online.
 The initial funding of a new Dollar Savings Account can be done online or by check, but subsequent deposits must be done electronically.
-As noted in the FAQs,

 The check must be from the same bank account you established

 as your linked funding account on the online application.